Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment: Applicability of the constraints for regional frequency stability to scheduling problems

 \subsection{Conservativeness of the resulting RoCoF constraint}

-In this section we demonstrate that the resulting RoCoF constraints do indeed respect the $\textrm{RoCoF}_\textrm{max}$ limit in each region, while achieving a very small degree of conservativeness.

-In order to assess how the resulting RoCoF constraints for each region perform, a number of system operating states was generated that exactly meet the RoCoF constraint in each region (i.e.~that exactly meet constraint~\ref{eq:RoCoF_regional_regression}).
+In this section we demonstrate that the resulting RoCoF constraints do indeed respect the $\textrm{RoCoF}_\textrm{max}$ limit in each region.
+In order to assess how the resulting RoCoF constraints perform, a number of system operating states was generated that exactly meet the RoCoF constraint in each region, i.e.~that exactly meet constraint~(\ref{eq:RoCoF_regional_regression}).
 Then, each system operating point was fed into a dynamic simulation to compute the actual RoCoF that would occur for that operating point.
-The comparison of the computed RoCoF and the predicted RoCoF using constraint~(\ref{eq:RoCoF_regional_regression}) in each region is presented in Table~\ref{table:RoCoF_regional_conservativeness}.
+The comparison of the computed RoCoF and the predicted RoCoF using constraint~(\ref{eq:RoCoF_regional_regression}) in each region is presented in the box-and-whiskers plots in Fig.~\ref{fig:ConservativenessRocof}.